16th > February > 2009 Archive

 Intel and LG Electronics have joined forces to release a "next-generation" mobile internet device (MID) based on Intel's upcoming Moorestown hardware platform and running Moblin 2.0.

 Last week, several big names in open source tossed a letter at American President Barack Obama, urging him to mandate that no government IT purchase be made without someone scrutinizing the software license.
 "Dear President Obama," it read, "please consider open source."
+The letter contained all the classic elements of an open source group hug: freedom, interoperability, community, and transparency.
+This letter was signed by higher-ups at companies we know and love, like Red Hat, Novell, Unisys, and a handful of other smaller players who want to suckle from the teat of a federal contract.

 There's something different about Lenny, the latest release of Debian that finally went live this weekend.